jbenlinlee/outlook-to-asana/README.md

 # Introduction

-This is an Applescript that creates Asana tasks from flagged Outlook messages.
+flagged-messages is an Applescript that creates Asana tasks from flagged Outlook messages.
 Once a task is created, the associated Outlook message is unflagged.
 Message subject is used for task title
 Sender and first 80 chars of message are used for task description

+outlook-asana-message is an Applescript that creates a message appropriate for an Asana task from the currently selected Outlook message.

 # Requirements
 - Outlook for Mac 2011